 Gas Man®, its first product, was conceived and first written by James H. Philip, M.E.(E.), M.D., C.C.E., Professor of Anesthesia at Harvard Medical School, and Anesthesiologist and Director of Bioengineering in Anesthesia at Brigham and Women’s Hospital in Boston.
 He is a Board Certified Anesthesiologist and Certified Clinical Engineer.
-Dr. Philip has been teaching anesthesia pharmacokinetics for twenty years, and is a frequent symposia speaker and visiting lecturer at medical schools and hospitals around the world.
-He can be reached at (617) 732-7330 or firstname.lastname@example.org
+Dr. Philip has been teaching anesthesia pharmacokinetics for several decades and is a frequent symposia speaker and visiting lecturer at medical schools and hospitals around the world.
+He can be reached at (617) 732-5944 or firstname.lastname@example.org

 The Gas Man® software for Windows and Macintosh was designed and written by: H M Franklin Associates San Ramon, CA, USA (925) 735-8848.

 The online version of Gas Man® was implemented by Elie Sarraf MD